trek10inc/serverless-secrets-python/README.md

 *A no fuss way of getting secrets into your Serverless functions*

+If you're looking for the node version or the plugin information see [Serverless Secrets](https://github.com/trek10inc/serverless-secrets)

 **Problem:** The Serverless project currently offers no good way of managing secrets.
 You could put them in with your environment variables, but what if you are working in a team?
 You could put it in the repo, but "secrets" in a git repo is bad practice.